bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 > Iterate over a _specified_ array; apply a _specified_ function to each element

 Such an algorithm relies on arguments' _properties_.
-An array can be iterated, a function can be called with an array element passed as an argument.
+An array is iterable; a function is callable and accepts an array element as an argument.
 The combination of these properties is the algorithm _contract_.
-Identifying such “work schemes” and defining their contracts is the basis of generalized programming.
+The basis of generalized programming is identifying such “work schemes” and defining their contracts.

-To understand how generic algorithms can be useful and how to identify them, let's look at a financial management application.
-In the code below, there are two functions for counting expenses and incomes throughout the record history:
+To understand how generic algorithms can be helpful and how to identify them, let's look at a financial management application.
+In the code below, there are two functions for counting expenses and incomes throughout the history of records:

 ```ts
 // The type describes the history of spending and income in the application: